Sociology, Social Policy and Social Work

 The Sociology, Social Policy and Social Work Pathway is offered at Durham, Newcastle, Northumbria, Sunderland, Teesside, Ulster and Queen's University Belfast.

-The Sociology, Social Policy and Social work pathway is offered at Durham University, Newcastle University, Northumbria University, Teesside University, Ulster University and Queen’s University Belfast.
+The Sociology, Social Policy and Social work pathway is offered at Durham University, Newcastle University, Northumbria University, Sunderland University, Teesside University, Ulster University and Queen’s University Belfast.
 The pathway covers research in three areas, sociology, social policy and social work and offers training and PhD supervision in each of these areas.

-At Northumbria, the pathway is located across the Department of Social Sciences and the Department of Social Work, Education and Community Wellbeing.
-Both departments offer rich research environments for ambitious, cross-disciplinary and imaginative proposals for PhD study.
-The Department of Social Sciences is a leading centre for creative academic research, and works in partnership with a broader range of stakeholders, from domestic abuse charities to homelessness groups.
-We encourage PhD proposals which examine pressing challenges facing our communities, including (but not limited to) wellbeing and happiness; work and employment; activism around class, gender and the environment; media and digital-related topics; oppression of marginalised groups; and any aspects of gender-based violence.
+At Northumbria, the pathway is located across the School of Humanities and Social Sciences and the School of Communities and Education.
+Both schools offer rich research environments for ambitious, cross-disciplinary and imaginative proposals for PhD study.
+The School of Humanities and Social Sciences encourages PhD proposals that examine pressing challenges facing our communities, including (but not limited to) wellbeing and happiness; work and employment; activism around class, gender and the environment; media and digital-related topics; oppression of marginalised groups; and gender-based violence.
+The School of Communities and Education includes academics in the fields of applied social sciences, medical sociology, public health and social work practice.